-We need to talk more and more openly about mental wellbeing and mental health.
+We need to talk more openly about mental well-being and mental health.
 Now.

-Last weekend restaurants, gyms and other public facing businesses finally opened their doors to customers in Singapore and we were allowed to meet non-family members, which for people who like me live alone and don’t have any relatives around, it actually meant finally being able to meet people, period.
+Last weekend restaurants, gyms, and other public-facing businesses finally opened their doors to customers in Singapore, and we were allowed to meet non-family members, which, for people who, like me, live alone and don’t have any relatives around, actually meant finally being able to meet people, period.

 Some days I felt great and in an excellent mood, others I felt sad and depressed.
 Sometimes I was elated, others I was very irritable and jumpy.
-The last couple of weeks I was getting close to the edge, so I am thankful to the Singaporean government for finally letting us go out and meet other people.
-Still, this is not finished and we aren’t coming back to the lives we had before the pandemic any time soon, if ever.
+In the last couple of weeks, I was getting close to the edge, so I am thankful to the Singaporean government for finally letting us go out and meet other people.
+Still, this is not finished, and we aren’t coming back to the lives we had before the pandemic any time soon, if ever.

 I’m afraid it will take me a while to recover and heal the mental scars that this painful experience has left on me.
-By talking to friends and colleagues and reading about it, I know I am not alone and many other people will have passed this experience with negative effects on their mental wellbeing.
-Many of them will have suffered serious mental illness, like depression, anxiety, stress or even a PSTD.
+By talking to friends and colleagues and reading about it, I know I am not alone, and many other people will have passed this experience with negative effects on their mental well-being.
+Many of them will have suffered serious mental illnesses, like depression, anxiety, stress or even PTSD.

 A taboo we should talk about

-Depending on where you look at, you will get different statistics, but however you look at it, it is likely that either you or someone very close to you will experience a mental illness some time during your life.
+Depending on where you look, you will get different statistics, but whichever way you look at it, it is likely that either you or someone very close to you will experience a mental illness sometime during your life.